jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

   - `bucket` (str): The name of the bucket to check and/or modify
 - **Behavior:**
   - If no lifecycle rules exist, creates an incomplete MPU rule
-  - If lifecycle rules exist but none for incomplete MPUs, adds one
+  - If lifecycle rules exist but none for incomplete MPUs, adds one while preserving existing rules
   - If an incomplete MPU rule already exists, does nothing

 ## Safety Features